Google Earth and the Google Sky App

-You can now start to view all the planets, galaxies and stars in the Universe for free.
+You can now start to view all the planets, galaxies and stars in the universe for free.
 The views and features are exactly the same in both applications.
-But Google Sky can be viewed in twenty six different languages and can be used from any web browser and operating system.
+But Google Sky can be viewed in 26 different languages and can be used from any web browser and operating system.

 We can view these awesome images because they have been collected from Hubble Space Telescope, NASA satellites, other satellites orbiting our Earth, Digital Sky Survey and the Sloan Digital Sky Survey.

 There really is a fantastic amount of information from Mars that you have access to straight from your laptop here too.
 We are lucky that we have had many successful space explorations to Mars.
 We therefore have lots of images, information and photos from this planet.

 Google Mars gives us the opportunity to see these images that were recorded from spaceships such as the Spacecraft MRO which orbited Mars and other spacecraft that landed on Mars.
 These were the two Exploration Rovers called 'Spirit' and 'Opportunity'.
 These two machines continue to drive around the surface of the planet Mars collecting data, images and photos.